iharsuvorau/lammps/src/USER-FEMOCS/README.md

 There are example scripts for using this package in examples/USER/femocs.

 This package uses an external library in lib/femocs which must be compiled before making LAMMPS.
-See the lib/femocs/README.md for the instructions to build FEMOCS.
-See the LAMMPS manual for information on building LAMMPS with external libraries.
-The settings in the femocs/share/makefile.femocs file must be correct for LAMMPS to build correctly with this package installed.
+See the instructions below how to do it.

 The primary people who created this package are Mihkel Veske (veskem at gmail.com) and Andreas Kyritsakis (akyritsos1 at gmail.com).